-Through this work we have found that the recommendations can be grouped in eight aspects that should be considered in any action plan for an organizational change, irrespective of whether a strategy selection has been performed by our Change Strategy Nexus or not.
+Through this work we have found that the recommendations can be grouped in nine change-aspects that should be considered in any action plan for an organizational change, irrespective of whether a strategy selection has been performed by our Change Strategy Nexus or not.

-We have described the research process that led to these eight aspects in a paper: "Aspects you should consider in your action plan when implementing an improvement strategy" .
+We have described the research process that initially led to eight aspects in a paper: "Aspects you should consider in your action plan when implementing an improvement strategy" .
 The paper was presented at the SPICE 2017 conference and published by Springer in the Communications in Computer and Information Science (CCIS) series of Proceedings as number 770.
-You can download from here the presentation.
+You can download from here the paper and the presentation.

 Return to top of page.